 Managing dependencies between slices

-Keep slices independent and avoid direct calls between features.
-If functionality must be shared, use deliberate, well-defined patterns rather than creating a web of ad hoc dependencies.
-This isolation lets teams work in parallel with fewer merge conflicts and a lower risk of accidental breakage.
+Keep slices independent and avoid direct calls between them.
+When functionality must be shared, use well-defined interfaces or an explicit shared library for generic technical concerns only.
+This discipline prevents a web of ad hoc dependencies and lets teams work in parallel with fewer merge conflicts.

 Business impact of vertical slices